CPSC-1517/1517-sep-2024-project-specifications/Specs/Deliverable-1.md

 ## Program.cs and Extension method

 Create an appropriate extension method to register services and your DbContent connection.
-Add this extension service to your application class library.
+Add this extension method to your application class library in its own class.
 Create the code to register your context service.
-Create the required registrations for any services created for this deliverable.
+Create the required registrations for any service classes created for this deliverable.

 Alter your `Program.cs` class to obtain your database connection string and call your extension method to allow access to registered services.

 ## The Components

 There are two components for the core functionality of this project (described below).
 Create the components with appropriate header text describing the component.
 The Query component will be completed in this deliverable.
 The functionality for the CRUD component is to be completed in a subsequent deliverable.
 You must name the components **Query** and **CRUD**.
-In addition, you must [edit the **Home** component] of your web application.
+In addition, you must edit the **Home** component of your web application.
 All of these components must use the same [layout](#layout-and-styling).

 ### Layout and Styling

-You are expected to decide upon the styling approach for your site (Holiday, Bootstrap, awsm.css, Tailwind, etc.) and put some effort in to making your content look presentable.
+You are expected to decide upon the styling approach for your site ( the default is Bootstrap) and put some effort in to making your content look presentable.
 In addition, your layout display must contain the following elements:

 * **Site Navigation** – Links to all the components in the web application. (`NavMenu.razor`)
 * **Scenario Title** – The number and name of the scenario (e.g.: G1 – Reservations by Group) on the footer. (`MainLayout.razor`)